Evaluation Research

-Key evaluation issues: Evaluations can help determine whether programs are
+Key Evaluation Issues: Evaluations can help determine whether programs are

 achieving their objectives and provide direction on how programs can be improved.
 Many of the evaluations which SPR has conducted

-for Federal, Provincial and other agencies over the past 25+ years have enhanced or streamlined existing programs and provided improved tools for managers.
+for Federal, Provincial and other agencies over the past 25+ years have enhanced or streamlined existing programs and provided improved

 and audits.
 Many SPR evaluations have developed new indicators of results